-Mercy Hill is an evangelical, reformed, and missional family of believers and their children who seek to love God by accomplishing our mission in our neighborhoods and towns as a gathered and scattered Christian body.
+Mercy Hill is a family of believers and their children who seek to love God by "helping people thrive in Christ."

 Browse the following links to learn more about what we mean by "reformed."

-- this summary from Acts 29 on their beliefs about what the terms evangelical, missional, and reformed mean to this largely baptistic network of church-planting churches.
+this summary from Acts 29 on their beliefs about what the terms evangelical, missional, and reformed mean to this largely baptistic network of church-planting churches.

-- the book On Being Presbyterian is a great summary of some specifics about what we mean by being both reformed and presbyterian.
+the book On Being Presbyterian is a useful summary by PCA author, of some specifics about what we mean by being both reformed and presbyterian.
 You can check out the author's blog here.
 See some power points of his book here.
 Order the book here.
 Listen to sermon audio from Sean here.

 Browse the following articles for more specifics on what we mean by missional:

 Several articles here on our website that discuss being missional, including a helpful short article by Tim Keller.

 A Resurgence.
 In recent years there has been a resurgence of the combination of these truths (evangelical, reformed, and missional), a resurgence sometimes called "the New Calvinism," or "the missional church.”

 Ephesians 4 combines these three streams of Christian thought quite well: the church is emphasized, and the preaching of the Word, as well as its outworking in and through the lives of God’s people, for the health and extension or expansion of the church in the world.

 Thus, our understanding of “church” is that is that having heard of the grace of God (the evangel), we are made part of His church (reformed, presbyterian) and are to share it in the places we live, work, and play, as God's ordinary missionaries (missional).